Foods That Last a Long Time, 25 Years or More

 Given its lengthy shelf life and low price, cocoa is more of a spice than a food product.
 Even though all food products have an expiration date, these are typically still safe to eat after that date.

-One thing to watch out for is cocoa combined with milk, sugar, and other items because these do not have as long shelf life as dark chocolate.
-Purchase dark brown chocolate in its purest form for a longer shelf life.
+Be cautious of cocoa mixed with milk, sugar, and other ingredients, as these tend to have shorter shelf lives than dark chocolate.
+Opt for dark brown chocolate in its purest form for a longer shelf life.

 17. Bouillon Cubes Lasts For 2-25 Years